DomizianoScarcelli/spotify-recommender/slides.md

 <v-click>

 1. Compute the $k$-nearest-neighbours for each track in the playlist.
 This will result in a collection of $T$ dataframes, where $|T|$ is the number of songs in the playlist.
-A dataframe relevant to the track $t$ has a list of $k$ songs, each one with the distance from $t$ in a `distCol` column;
+A dataframe relevant to the track $t$ has a list of $k$ songs, each one with the distance from $t$ in a separated column;

 </v-click>